-Every unit has to do a prequalification test before being allowed to deliver the reactive power and voltage control service.
+Every unit has to do a prequalification test before delivering the MVAr service.
 This prequalification test checks the characteristics of the unit, asses the reactive power potential, etc. These tests can take time and effort from market parties, so simplifications could enable further participation to the service.